Tuition & Fees

 Basic Law Enforcement

-Tuition is $184 per credit hour for Georgia residents and $350 per credit hour for out of state students, plus additional fees for background check, fingerprinting, POST application, physical, uniforms, and other items (approximately $600).
+Tuition is $184 per credit hour for Georgia residents and $350 per credit hour for out of state students, plus additional fees for a background check, fingerprinting, POST application, physical, uniforms, and other items (approximately $600).

 Commercial Truck Driving